- About Us

 Director of Health

-There are 7.6 million uninsured children in America—that's one in ten.
-Every 72 seconds, a child is born uninsured and each day 1,208 children are born without health coverage.
+There are 7.2 million uninsured children in America—that's one in ten.
+Every 70 seconds, a child is born uninsured and each day 1,241 children are born without health coverage.
 CDF works hard to build support for children’s health and has been instrumental in passing legislation to expand access to comprehensive and affordable health coverage for children, including the landmark health reform bill passed in 2010 that now provides access to health coverage for more than 95 percent of all children.
 Unfortunately, in most states eligibility for coverage does not automatically translate into enrollment in coverage.
-About half of the 7.6 million uninsured children are currently eligible for Medicaid or the Children’s Health Insurance Program (CHIP), but are not enrolled due in large part to bureaucratic barriers.
+Nearly 70 percent of uninsured children are currently eligible for Medicaid or the Children’s Health Insurance Program (CHIP), but are not enrolled due in large part to bureaucratic barriers.
 Getting eligible children enrolled remains a challenge and CDF will continue to work hard to ensure every child has the healthy start they need to survive and thrive in life.

 This week CDF is proud to be highlighted by the KidsWell Campaign as a “Featured Partner.”
 KidsWell is a national advocacy campaign focused on successful health reform implementation for children and provides up-to-date, easy-to-understand news and analysis about health reform for children.
 We are grateful to them for their ongoing support and commitment to increasing access to quality, affordable health coverage for children and families!